usnistgov/FederalProfile-8259A/_Technical/protection.md

 ## Secure Storage

 Ability for the IoT device, or tools used through the IoT device interface, to enable secure device storage.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability to support encryption of data at rest.
   - Ability to cryptographically store passwords at rest, as well as other authentication data.